dotnet/csharplang/meetings/2014/README.md

 [C# Language Design Notes for Sep 3, 2014](LDM-2014-09-03.md)

-1. Removing ìspill outî from declaration expressions in simple statements <_yes, remove_>
+1. Removing ‚Äúspill out‚Äù from declaration expressions in simple statements <_yes, remove_>
-2. Same name declared in subsequent else-ifís <_condition decls out of scope in else-branch_>
+2. Same name declared in subsequent else-if‚Äôs <_condition decls out of scope in else-branch_>
 3. Add semicolon expressions <_not in this version_>
 4. Make variables in declaration expressions readonly <_no_>